Grain Free Apple Crisp (Paleo, Gluten Free)

 Along with fall (my favorite season ever) comes fall FOODS, which are also my favorite!
 I recently did a poll on Instagram asking if you are team pumpkin or team apple.
 So many people responded “do I have to choose?!”- I feel the same way.
 It’s like asking someone to choose their favorite child.
 That being said, I feel like I have focused on pumpkin a lot already and haven’t been giving apple any love.
 So, here it is!
 One of my favorite desserts- Apple Crisp!
 It tastes just as good as regular apple crisp with some better-for-you ingredients.

-What You Need To Make This Paleo Apple Crisp
+What You Need To Make This Grain Free Apple Crisp

 You only need a few simple ingredients to make this delicious dessert.